Banner Health

 • Stay away from smoke: Secondhand and thirdhand smoke from tobacco, fireplaces or fire pits can make croup symptoms worse.

 • Cool, moist air: A bedside cool-mist humidifier may help with breathing.
-In cooler weather, you can also sit with your child outside for a few minutes to get some fresh, cool air.
+In cooler weather, you can also sit with your child outside for a few minutes or run hot water in the shower to create steam, which may ease their symptoms.

 • Watch their condition: Keep an eye on your child’s symptoms.
 If things get worse, call their provider.